Skip to content Accessibility statement

 You’ll be introduced to key authors, texts, ideas and critical methods from the period, and construct a distinct, individually chosen programme of study from a wide range of options.
 You’ll develop your research skills and apply these to a substantial piece of independent research.

-Taught and supervised by world-leading scholars in one of the UK’s largest research centres in modern English, you’ll gain a foundation for doctoral research in modern literature, as well as transferable skills for related careers in teaching, publishing, arts management and journalism.
+Taught and supervised by world-leading scholars in one of the UK’s largest research centres in modern English, you’ll gain a foundation for doctoral research in modern literature.
+You'll also gain transferable skills for related careers in teaching, publishing, arts management and journalism.

-You’ll engage with the wider research culture of the Department of English and the Centre for Modern Studies, and there will be a diverse schedule of seminars, conferences and reading groups for you to attend.
+You’ll engage with the wider research culture of the Department of English and Related Literature and the Centre for Modern Studies.
+There will be a diverse schedule of seminars, conferences and reading groups for you to attend.
 You’ll also be part of the Humanities Research Centre, a vibrant interdisciplinary hub which will enable you to form close social and intellectual bonds over the course of your study.

 I've studied everything from Flaubert to Margaret Atwood and have learned so much, not only about the literary texts at hand but also about all kinds of contemporary debates.
 The Department has specialists in so many niche areas of literature that there's always someone on hand to discuss ideas with.